-Recently, the leadership skills of Yahoo’s “turn-around” CEO Marissa Mayer have come into question, for addressing what she deemed to be a symptom of a palpable organizational ailment.
+Recently, the leadership skills of Yahoo’s “turn-around” CEO, Marissa Mayer have come into question for addressing what she deemed to be a symptom of a palpable organizational ailment.
 I was not surprised at the reaction to her decision concerning flexible work — which could only be described as visceral and sensational.
 However, in my mind, a broader leadership question looms.

 In the case of Ms. Mayer, the proverbial “CEO alarm” was pulled the moment she revoked flexible work options.
-But, as the days passed and more information emerged, another aspect of the story became evident: the leadership challenges in an organization that is seeking change.
-Bit by bit, views surfaced that were vital to this leadership tale, including how Ms. Mayer determined she had a serious problem and what motivated her course of action.
+But, as the days passed and more information emerged, another aspect of the story became evident: the leadership challenges she faces in an organization that is actively seeking change.
+Bit by bit, information surfaced that was vital to this tale; including how Ms. Mayer determined she really had a serious problem and what motivated her course of action.

-Yahoo’s leadership story (and others like it) seem to be at least partially rooted in our level of confidence in leaders – or more specifically, the lack of such confidence.
-This seems counter intuitive, as on a very basic level, a leap of faith is required when any organization needs to evolve to save itself.
+Yahoo’s leadership story (and others like it) seem to be at least partially rooted in our level of confidence in leadership — or more specifically, our skepticism.
+This seems counter intuitive on a very basic level, as a leap of faith is required when any organization needs to evolve.
 We need to view leadership as the dynamic and risky business that it truly is.

 There has long been keen interest in specific leader attributes and how they impact success.
 However, this may have distracted us from the need for a broader, more integrated definition.
 Leadership is often a complicated, layered role, where culture and context must meld to formulate strategy.
 Prescribing the skills required for these leadership roles is an even more complicated task.